 The dispute process is quite lengthy and not always successful.
 Due to the value of the transaction, we would like to refund you as a gesture of goodwill.

 We can see that without the merchant's exchange rate, the 110 PLN would be 23.08 GBP.
 We would, therefore, like to refund you 1.85 GBP directly...

-From such quick and helpful response from Team Curve not forgetting their friendly communication with us, we felt like they value every single customer they have.
-Other benefits of each Curve card are found below.
-Continue reading to find out what are those other card benifits.
+From such a quick and helpful response from Team Curve, we felt like they value every single customer they have.

 Curve is a modern card so it supports Google and Apple Pay.
-That means it is enough to have your phone with.
+That means, it is enough to have your phone with you.
 No physical card is needed.

-The features we mentioned above are included in the free Curve Blue card.
-It doesn't cost anything to avail this card, and there is no monthly charge for the card usage.
-Curve Blue is a perfect choice for budget travellers.
+The features we mentioned above are included in the free Curve card.
+It doesn't cost anything except the delivery to avail of this card, and there is no monthly charge for card usage.
+Curve is a perfect choice for trying the features.

-There is also a paid version of Curve: Curve Black.
+There is also a paid version of Curve with a lot more features: Curve Black.
 The acquisition of this card does not cost anything, but there is a monthly fee of €9.99.
-The card has the same features as the Curve Blue card and a few extra features:
+The card has the same features as the Curve Standard card and a few extra features:

 - Higher ATM withdrawal limit up to £400 per month